-Jessica has been the Executive Director of Sunbridge Institute since 2008; previously, she taught collaboration and group dynamics in Sunbridge College’s Administration, Biography, and Elementary Teacher Education programs.
-Jessica has worked as an executive coach and organizational development consultant for Waldorf school administrators and teachers, as well as other professionals, in diverse institutions and schools in both the US and Germany.
-She served as the first administrator and as a board member at a Waldorf school she co-founded in Everswinkel, Germany; is a partner in MIRA Companions for Development, an international consulting group; and sits on the Board of the Otto Specht School in Chestnut Ridge, NY.
-Jessica who holds a BS in Business Management, did her biography training with Karl-Heinz Finke and her executive coach training with SECA International.
-Her professional focus on leadership skills, governance issues, and personnel development are utilized in both her Executive Director position and in her work as co-instructor of Sunbridge’s “Collaborative Leadership” course and related workshops.
+Jessica has been the executive director of Sunbridge Institute since 2008.
+Her professional focus on leadership skills, governance issues, and personnel development are utilized both in her executive director role and in her work as co-instructor of Sunbridge’s “Collaborative Leadership” course and related workshops; she also teaches Waldorf school administration in Sunbridge’s Waldorf Early Childhood Teacher Education program and previously taught in Sunbridge College’s Administration and Biography programs.
+Jessica is a partner in MIRA Companions for Development, an international consulting group, and works as an executive coach and organizational development consultant for Waldorf administrators and teachers and other professionals in diverse institutions and schools in both the US and Germany.
+She served as the first administrator and as a board member at a Waldorf school she co-founded in Everswinkel, Germany, and has sat on many other boards, including her current role as trustee for AWSNA, for which she is also an active committee member and workshop presenter, as well as for the Otto Specht School in Chestnut Ridge, NY.
+Jessica holds a BS in business management and did her biography training with Karl-Heinz Finke and her executive coach training with SECA International.

-Jessica is a parent of a son and a daughter, both of whom went through Waldorf schools and graduated from Green Meadow Waldorf School.
-Her deep belief that education can improve the world—and that Waldorf schools offer the most inspired and meaningful approach to education—is the prime motivation behind her work at Sunbridge.
-When she is not in her office, Jessica creates her elixir to daily life by spending time near, or on, the water.
+The parent of a son and a daughter, both of whom went through Waldorf schools and graduated from Green Meadow Waldorf School, Jessica’s deep belief that education can improve the world—and that Waldorf schools offer the most inspired and meaningful approach to education—is the prime motivation behind her work at Sunbridge.
+When she is not in her office, she creates her elixir to daily life by spending time near, or on, the water.

-Tamara joined Sunbridge as Registrar in 2014.
+Tamara joined the Sunbridge staff as registrar in 2014 and became data and operations manager in 2020.
 Previously, she had a long career in advertising graphics, including business ownership, and before that, worked many years in accounting for non-profit organizations and colleges.
-She holds a BS in Business Administration.
-Tamara’s two young children are students at Green Meadow Waldorf School, and her hobbies include sewing, holistic healing, and reading.
-She is a strong Waldorf enthusiast and is thrilled to serve the Sunbridge community, keeping meticulous records for our students and faculty.
+She holds a BS in business administration.
+Tamara’s two children are students at Green Meadow Waldorf School, and her hobbies include sewing, holistic healing, and reading.
+She is a strong Waldorf enthusiast and is thrilled to serve the Sunbridge community.

 Sunbridge Board of Trustees

-Bern is the President of Sunbridge’s Board, a position he assumed in 2009.
+Bern served Sunbridge as Board president from 2009-2023.
 An environmental and real estate attorney, he holds degrees from Cornell University (BS in Natural Resource Management and AB in Government) and Yale University School of Forestry and Environmental Studies (MES in Environmental Studies), and a JD from New York University School of Law.
 Bern and his wife have three daughters, all of whom attended Green Meadow Waldorf School.